 In connection with raising new funds or making further investments in existing funds, we negotiate terms for such funds and investments with existing and potential investors.
 The outcome of such negotiations could result in our agreement to terms that are materially less favorable to us than for prior funds we have managed or funds managed by our competitors, including with respect to management fees, incentive fees and/or performance fees, which could have an adverse impact on our revenues.
 Such terms could also restrict our ability to raise investment funds with investment objectives or strategies that compete with existing funds, add additional expenses and obligations for us in managing the fund or increase our potential liabilities, all of which could ultimately reduce our revenues.
-In addition, certain institutional investment fund structure, such as managed accounts, smaller funds and co-investment vehicles.
+In addition, certain institutional investors, including sovereign wealth funds and public pension funds, have demonstrated an increased preference for alternatives to the traditional investment fund structure, such as managed accounts, smaller funds and co-investment vehicles.
 There can be no assurance that such alternatives will be as profitable for us as the traditional investment fund structure, or as to the impact such a trend could have on the cost of our operations or profitability if we were to implement these alternative investment structures.
 In addition, certain institutional investors have publicly criticized certain fund fee and expense structures, including management fees and transaction and advisory fees.
 Although we have no obligation to modify any of our fees with respect to our existing funds, we may experience pressure to do so in our funds.
 For example, we have confronted and expect to continue to confront requests from a variety of investors and groups representing investors to decrease fees, which could result in a reduction in the fees and performance allocations and incentive fees we earn.